KonaTeam/kona-api/sections/spaces.md

 {
   "name": "New Space Name",
   "details": "And some new deets",
-  "overview": "And some guidance on how to use this space" }
+  "welcome_message": "And some guidance on how to use this space" }
 ```